SSProve/ssprove/DOC.md

     eq_up_to_inv E (λ '(h₀, h₁), h₀ = h₁) p₀ p₁ → p₀ ≈₀ p₁.
 ```
-We will say more about invariants later.
+We will say more about invariants later in [[Crafting invariants]].

 Once this lemma is applied, we need to simplify the `eq_up_to_inv` expression.
 We have a set of tactics that help us achieve that automatically.